 Please consider that the first user registering the TPP is by default an Organization administrator.

-The onboarding process consists of a specific API call in which a TPP confirms its identity and with which it is authorized to access the functionalities offered by the developer portal, in particular access to the documentation about the API catalog and to the creation of applications as requested in the CZ/SK standards.
+The onboarding process consists of a specific API call in which a TPP confirms its identity and with which it is authorized to access the functionalities offered by the developer portal, in particular access to the documentation about the API catalog and to the creation of applications as requested in the Czech Republic and Slovakia standards.

 If your organization already has an eIDAS Qualified Website Certificate (QWAC), it is possible to invoke the API for TPP onboarding with your eIDAS certificate.